 - Using Nelnet’s automated phone system

-Borrowers can also add an authorized payer to their account, so if Mom or Dad wants to make payments towards your loans, they can.
+Note that Nelnet does not allow you to pay your student loans with a credit card.
+Borrowers can also add an authorized payer to their account, so if your parents want to make payments towards your loans, they can.

 Another way to keep tabs on your payments is through text message alerts.
 You can sign up for text alerts through their online system once you are logged in.
 You can set up alerts for important things like your payment due date, past due notifications, current statement, as well as if your loan status changes.